-Development of a Comprehensive PreK-16 System of Student and Learning Supports.
-Specifically, we propose

-- moving the current preK-16 school policy framework to a three-component blueprint so that the many fragmented efforts to address barriers to success at school and reengage disconnecting/nonpersevering students are unified under one umbrella concept and developed into a comprehensive system of student and learning supports - ensuring that this third component is treated as equal to the others in policy priority so that the interventions are no longer designed in a piecemeal and ad hoc manner and the entire enterprise is no longer marginalized - expanding the school accountability framework to encompass the third component and drive development of a comprehensive system.

-(2) Revamp and Interconnect Operational Infrastructures.
-Developing and institutionalizing a comprehensive system of student and learning supports requires a well designed and effective set of operational mechanisms.
+- (1) Move beyond the current marginalized and fragmented approaches to initiate development of a comprehensive pre-K-16 system of student and learning supports.
+Specifically, we propose: - Moving the current pre-K-16 school policy framework to a three-component blueprint so that the many fragmented efforts to address barriers to success at school and reengage disconnecting/non-persevering students are unified under one umbrella concept and developed into a comprehensive system of student and learning supports; - Ensuring that this third component is treated as equal to the others in policy priority so that the interventions are no longer designed in a piecemeal and ad hoc manner and the entire enterprise is no longer marginalized; and - Expanding the school accountability framework to encompass the third component and drive development of a comprehensive system. - (2) Revamp and interconnect operational infrastructures.
+Developing and institutionalizing a comprehensive system of student and learning supports requires a well-designed and effective set of operational mechanisms.
 The existing ones must be modified in ways that guarantee new policy directions are implemented effectively and efficiently.
-How well these mechanisms are connected horizontally and vertically determines cohesiveness, cost efficiency, and equity.

-(3) Support Transformative and Sustainable Systemic Change.
-Systemic transformation to enhance equity of opportunity across preK-16 requires new collaborative arrangements and redistributing authority (power).
-Policy makers must provide support and guidance not only for implementing intervention prototypes, but for adequately getting from here to there.
+How well these mechanisms are connected horizontally and vertically determines cohesiveness, cost efficiency, and equity. - (3) Support transformative and sustainable systemic change.
+Systemic transformation to enhance equity of opportunity across pre-K-16 requires new collaborative arrangements and redistributing authority (power).
+Policymakers must provide support and guidance not only for implementing intervention prototypes, but also for adequately getting from here to there.
 This calls for well-designed, compatible, and interconnected operational mechanisms at many levels and across agencies.

 In sum, current policies and practices are unlikely to effectively increase the number of students who engage and succeed in postsecondary education.
 It is time to move beyond piecemeal and marginalized policy and fragmented practices.
-The need is to develop a comprehensive and cohesive system of interventions that address barriers to students having an equal opportunity to succeed at school at every stage from prekindergarten through postsecondary.
+The need is to develop a comprehensive and cohesive system of interventions that address barriers to students having an equal opportunity to succeed at school at every stage from pre-kindergarten through postsecondary.
 Establishment of such a system is a public education, public health, and civil rights imperative.